earthdmitriy/stateful-observable/readme.md

 - `pipe(...)`: Method to apply operators to the raw observable
 - `pipeValue(...)`: Method to transform successful values
 - `pipeError(...)`: Method to transform error states
-- `cacheKey`: Method to map input to key identifying the query
-- `cacheSize`: Cache size.
-Defaults to 42.
-Cache use LFO strategy

 ## Error Handling